Lundu, Sarawak

 Lundu is a town and the capital of Lundu District located in the northwest of Kuching Division of Sarawak, Malaysia, and borders the Indonesian Province of West Kalimantan.
+This town also located 78 kilometres from Batu Kawah (Kuching) and at around 57 kilometres from Bau.

 History

 Lundu is a district located in the Northwest of Kuching Division of Sarawak, Malaysia, and borders with Indonesian Province of West Kalimantan.
 Once upon a time, Lundu was a strategic area in the waters of Tanjung Datu that has been known for centuries in history, including in the history of Majapahit, China and Srivijaya.
 This was realized by the British colonialists when Lundu was later made the first stronghold.

 As far as anyone knows, the lands around Lundu was empty of people until relatively recently.
 Although the main river is called Batang Kayan, "the Kayan river," there is no evidence at all that any Kayan people ever lived there.
 In the middle of the eighteenth century a group of Bidayuh people from near Bau migrated and settled on the west bank of the Batang Kayan, where Kampong Stunggang Melayu now stands.
 They came to be called the Dayak Lundu, and though the last member of the tribe died in the 1960s, you can still see the grove of durian trees they planted.

 The name "Lundu" itself is taken from a small catfish that abounds in the Sungai Lundu which flows down from Gunung Gading.
 There are also local sources said that Lundu name comes from community groups known as the Undu, but when mixing marriage with Malay, Bidayuh and Iban this community has group into Malay, Bidayuh and Iban.
 Undu is actually a variation of the name Undi or Datu Undi or known as Raja Jarom who comes from Minangkabau, Sumatra.
 Datu Undi or Undu has seven children.
 His children became the government in Saribas, Samarahan, Kalaka, Sadong.
 His children are very famous such as Dato Terawoh in Kota Samarahan and Datu Godam (Saribas) who use the title of Abang.